jrihon/thesis/chapters/00_chapter/00_section_03.typ

 == Fundamentals on the behaviour of molecules
 #let content-nucleielectron = [
 Now that we have touched upon the application potential of XNAs and discussed how we can geometrically characterise the molecules themselves, we will delve into what constitutes a molecule and how we can accurately describe them fundamentally.
 A molecule like a DNA nucleoside is simply a bunch of atoms grouped in such a way it became relevant to life on earth.
-When we magnify our view on atoms, we see that they are composed of a nucleus - protons and neutrons - and are cloaked by electrons (@fig-nucleielectron).
+If we magnify and investigate atoms, we see that they are composed of a nucleus - protons and neutrons - and are cloaked by electrons (@fig-nucleielectron).
 //The field of Computional Chemistry (compchem) concerns itself with describing atoms and molecules by the positioning of the electrons around their nuclei.
 Asserting their probable whereabouts lets us calculate the energy of the molecular system.
 //In other words, by looking at how the electrons behave in the vinicity of other electrons and the surrounding nuclei, we can eventually make predictions on how molecules interact with other molecules and their environment.
 By looking at how the electrons behave in the vicinity of other electrons and the surrounding nuclei, we can eventually make predictions on how molecules interact with other molecules and their environment.
 This lets us simulate their behaviour through rigorous computations, so we can look at the interactions a drug makes with the active site of an enzyme at the atomic scale, to give an example.